An Introduction To Map-Making, Part 2

 - Prepare a dataset with location information to import into Fusion Tables.
 You can use comma-separated files (.csv), Microsoft Excel files (.xls, .xlsx), an OpenDocument Spreadsheet (.ods), Keyhole Markup Language (.kml) or data already in a Google Spreadsheet.

-New Table button to get a drop-down menu and choose
+2. Click the New Table button to get a drop-down menu and choose Import Table.

 3. Specify the file you’d like to upload.
 For this example, I’m using a sample Google Spreadsheet of my nonprofit’s locations with a column for each type of additional information that I want to associate with the locations.